 “Do small things with great love.” -Mother Teresa

 “Small things often” is a Gottman Institute motto, and I find it pretty reassuring.
 Essentially, the little stuff we do matters, often a great deal more than the big trips and expensive gifts we typically associate with love and romance.
 Kind of like showing up to work each day matters a lot more than showing up to work once a month with donuts.
-[We would all love the donuts, of course, but we’d also be wondering where the heck our coworker had been the other 29 days.
-The donuts are a delicious, albeit insufficient, peace offering after that kind of prolonged absence].
+[We would all love the donuts, of course, but we’d also be wondering where the heck our coworker had been the past 3 weeks.
+The donuts are a delicious, albeit insufficient peace offering after that kind of prolonged absence].

 Dr. Scott Stanley and his colleagues came up with a small things challenge of sorts more than a decade ago (see Scott’s blog here).
 Can you think of 1-2 things your partner would enjoy (or appreciate) that you normally wouldn’t bother to do?
 Come up with something you can do pretty often that won’t be a huge hardship for you.
 The goal is for whatever it is to be relatively easy to incorporate so it actually sticks.
 If it requires too much planning, time, or money, it will go by the way of most New Year’s Resolutions and last a few days, or weeks, at best.
 Think small sacrifice, big impact.